 FCF/boe is a non-GAAP ratio which represents FCF on a per barrel of oil equivalent basis using entitlement production which allows the Company to better analyze performance against prior periods on a comparable basis.
 Net entitlement production is calculated using the economic interest methodology and includes cost recovery oil, tax oil and profit oil and is different from WI production that is calculated based on project volumes multiplied by Prime's effective WI in each license.
-The decrease in FCF in Q3 2022 from Q3 2021 has resulted in a decrease in FCF/boe despite a decrease in entitlement production.
-An increase in FCF and a decrease in entitlement production in the first nine months of 2022 from the first nine months of 2021 has resulted in an increase in FCF/boe.
+The increase in FCF in Q2 2022 and H1 2022 from Q2 2021 and H1 2021 has resulted in an increase in FCF/boe.